Woodland Birds, Pacific Northwest

 They are often bothered by the brood parasitic brown headed cowbird.
 A cowbird female will lay her egg in a Yellowthroat nest, letting the parents raise her young for her.
 The larger cowbird chick gets most of the food at the expense of chicks.
 Sometimes it even pushes the chicks out of the nest to die.

-Common Yellowthroat eat mostly insects and spiders, caterpillars, including tent caterpillars, grasshoppers, dragonflies, beetles, butterflies and aphids.
+Common Yellowthroats eat mostly insects and spiders, caterpillars, including tent caterpillars, grasshoppers, dragonflies, beetles, butterflies, and aphids.
 They do a good job keeping pest insects in check.
 They do eat some seeds.

 Yellowthroat predators include raccoons, mink, and other animals which may find the low lying eggs or nestlings.
 Adults may be killed and eaten by hawks and owls.